rosanna-del-este/rosanna-del-este.github.io/_posts/2023-04-18-Assignment 2.md

 ## Pick a corpus.
 I decided to pick the corpus of [writings of Sir Arthur Conan Doyle].
 I'm especially interested in his work "the Adventure of Sherlock Holmes".
 I saw that there are different version of the release of this book, so I was wondering if I could do a textual analysis of the different issues and compare them.

+I found text files of The Adventure of Sherlock Holmes issued in 1892, 1893, 1908, 1910 and 1911.
+I wanted to find out if there are seeming differences in the frequency of texts and phrases.
+Suppose there aren't much changes done, then the frequency of each word should be very similar between different versions of issues.

+I used Voyant tools to analyze and compare the 5 subcorpus.
+Here's a screenshot of the overview of the analysis.

 ![General](/images/general.png "Genera;")
 <div align="center"> General 3.33 x 4.29 in.
 (8.46 x 10.9 cm).”
 DLME, [https://dlmenetwork.org/library/catalog/met_326244](https://github.com/rosanna-del-este/rosanna-del-este.github.io/blob/4729d5361140a7b3bd4f9e3ef0ec538a16009389/images/general.png). </div>